eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

 **Note:** Should have the `devtools`, `roxygen2`, `covr`, and `testthat` R packages installed.

 ##### 1.3.3.
 Set up `testthat` for unit testing
-The hyperSpec.skeleton repository comes with the necessary infrastructure for unit testing via the `testthat` package.
+The `hyperSpec.skeleton` repository comes with the necessary infrastructure for unit testing via the `testthat` package.
 See the [link](https://projector-video-pdf-converter.datacamp.com/5067/chapter4.pdf) for a **review on unit testing** and this [link](https://cran.r-project.org/web/packages/testthat/testthat.pdf) for the **`testthat` manual**.

 **Note:** The `r-hyperspec` team has a standard of unit test written within the same file as the function definition.

 ##### 1.3.4.
 Set up CI
-All hyperSpec packages include CI via [Travis CI](https://travis-ci.com/) and [AppVeyor](https://www.appveyor.com/).
+All `r-hyperspec` packages include CI via [Travis CI](https://travis-ci.com/) and [AppVeyor](https://www.appveyor.com/).
 The .yml files for both of these services are included in the package directory.

 **Note:** You need to have a Travis CI and AppVeyor account.
 Make sure the Travis CI and AppVeyor apps are installed in the Github repository's settings.

 ##### 1.3.5.
 Set up code coverage
-All hyperSpec packages report code coverage via [codecov.io](https://codecov.io/).
+All `r-hyperspec` packages report code coverage via [codecov.io](https://codecov.io/).
 The .yml file for this service is included in the package directory.
 For generating code coverage reports from within R, see the `covr` [github repository](https://github.com/r-lib/covr) and the [package manual](https://cran.r-project.org/web/packages/covr/covr.pdf).

 **Note:** You need to have a codecov.io account.
 Make sure the Codecov app is installed in the Github repository's settings.